amrnag/ICPC/README.md

 # Input Compression with Positional Consistency for Efficient Training and Inference of Transformer Neural Networks

 This repository contains code for the paper Input Compression with Positional Consistency for Efficient Training and Inference of Transformer Neural Networks.
+This implementation builds on Huggingface's [PyTorch-Image-Models](https://github.com/huggingface/pytorch-image-models) and [Vision-Transformers-CIFAR10](https://github.com/kentaroy47/vision-transformers-cifar10/tree/f5b4afa12974afd9462951838b1768cabd16480e).

 ## Dependencies
 To install the necessary packages, use `pip install -r requirements.txt `